-Oppurtunities For Palm Oil In Turkey’s Horeca Sector
+Opportunities for Palm Oil in Turkey’s HORECA Sector

 Background

-The Horeca sector in Turkey thriving and has been growing rapidly in recent years.
+The HORECA (hotels, restaurants and cafes) sector of Turkey is currently thriving and has been growing rapidly in recent years.
 Turkey is one of the world’s most popular tourist destinations and is known for its rich history, diverse culture, and exquisite cuisine.
-The country attracts millions of visitors every year and, and Horeca sector across the country benefit from this influx of tourists.
+The country attracts millions of visitors every year, and its HORECA sector has benefited from this influx of tourists.

-The Horeca sector is also called out of home food sector and use of palm based industrial fats has become new growth area for the Turkish oils & fats industry since 2010.
-Growing tourist arrvivals surpassing 51 million in 2022 and increasing numbers of restaurants , shopping malls , and cafe supports the consumption of palm based oils and fats consumptions.
+The HORECA sector is also called out-of-home food sector and its use of palm based industrial fats has become a new growth area for the Turkish oils and fats industry since 2010.
+Growing tourist arrvivals surpassed 51 million in 2022 and the increasing numbers of restaurants, shopping malls, and cafes support the consumption of palm-based oils and fats.

 2017 2018 2019 2020 2021